salesforce/design-system-react/docs/webpack.md

 # Usage with Webpack

-Design System React has a peerDependency on [Lightning Design System (LDS)](https://github.com/salesforce-ux/design-system). `Design System React` has kept this as a peer dependency for giving flexibility for developers to choose the different versions of LDS.
+Design System React has a peerDependency on [Salesforce Lightning Design System (SLDS)](https://github.com/salesforce-ux/design-system).
+Design System React has kept this as a peer dependency for giving flexibility for developers to choose different versions of SLDS.

-If you are planning to use `Design System React` in a standalone application you need to bring in the stylesheets provided by `Lightning Design System (LDS)`.
+If you are planning to use Design System React in a standalone application you need to bring in the stylesheets provided by SLDS.

 ## Option 1: Include stylesheet directly

-The classic way to do this is [download](https://www.lightningdesignsystem.com/downloads) the LDS stylesheets and serve it up in your `public` static assets folder and include the stylesheet using
+The classic way to do this is [download](https://www.lightningdesignsystem.com/downloads) the SLDS stylesheets and serve it up in your `public` static assets folder and include the stylesheet:

 ```
 <link rel="stylesheet" href="your/public/assets/salesforce-lightning-design-system.min.css">